If someone asked you to name the deadliest weapon of the 20th century, you, like many others, would…

-Starting in 2001 the AK100 series of rifles were introduced.
+The AK100 series introduced itself in 2001.
 These new models offered better ergonomics and accessory options for sights and lights.
-They are also manufactured in 7.62×39 and 5.45×39 but also 5.56 NATO.
-It seems that this series of rifles is designed not only for export but also, discomfortingly enough, for use anywhere in the world using locally sourced calibers.
+Manufacturing for these is in 7.62×39, 5.45×39, and 5.56 NATO.
+These rifles are designed for export.
+They are used anywhere in the world with locally sourced calibers.
+Making it an easy grab for terrorists.
 A logistics boon for any invading force trained on a specific weapon system.

 Returning To The 47

-Today there are AK variants made in over thirty countries, including the United States.
-Its simplicity allows for it to be easily reverse-engineered.
+AK variants are made in over thirty countries.
+The United States is one of them.
+Reverse-engineering of the weapon is easy due to its simplistic design.
 Many “cottage industries” are able to produce service quality units out of workshops in the mountains of Pakistan or plains of Africa.
-Meanwhile many first world “official” manufacturers have made efforts to further the rifle’s accuracy, performance and service life.
+Meanwhile, many first-world “official” manufacturers have made efforts to further the rifle’s accuracy, performance, and service life.

-While many gun enthusiasts may deride the gun’s use of rudimentary machining, the simplicity of components and variance of performance qualities.
-This is really done from the perspective of comparing apples to Twinkies.
-The AK design was never meant to be on par with the M1 or M14 Service rifles.
-Although, they were its direct competitors when it was introduced.
-When it comes to arming a great many people as quickly and cheaply as possible, however, the AK47 certainly serves its purpose.
+Many gun enthusiasts may deride the gun’s use of rudimentary machining.
+The simplicity of components and variance of performance qualities overrides the complaints.
+This is like comparing apples to Twinkies.
+The AK design never outshined the M1 or M14 Service rifles.
+It was just more versatile.
+They were the AKs direct competitors when it was introduced.
+When it comes to arming a great many people as quickly and cheaply as possible, the AK47 certainly serves its purpose.

 |AK-47||AK-47 or Clone||AK-100 Series|